Ama Dablam Base Camp Trek

 • Accommodation:Tea house

-For this day, you can visit the Sherpa Museum to learn about mountaineering history and Sherpa culture or take a short hike to Everest View Hotel for panoramic views of Everest, Lhotse, Ama Dablam, and Thamserku.
-If you are lucky, you might catch a local festival, such as Dumji in May or Mani Rimdu in October to November.
+For cultural and scenic experiences, you can visit the Sherpa Museum, which showcases the mountaineering history and Sherpa lifestyle, or take a short hike to Everest View Hotel for unobstructed views of Everest, Lhotse, Ama Dablam, and Thamserku.

 • Meals:Breakfast, Lunch and Dinner